 Once you’ve determined your menu, take a few moments to write down each and every ingredient you’ll need for each course.
 Any event planner or caterer will tell you – staying organized is key!
 You’ve got a lot of things to think about: cooking, decorating, invitations, seating arrangements, games.
 It’ll be far easier and less stressful if you take a deep breath and take the time to organize.
 The last thing you want is to run back to the grocery store two or three times because you forgot a small ingredient!

 On a separate document, make a list of every decor item you need.
 Put a checkmark next to any items you already own.

 Most event coordinators will tell you: Begin planning early.
 Give yourself at least a month to plan.
-Here’s a simple checklist of your timeline for planning a dinner party.
+Here’s a simple checklist of your timeline.